 American Spirit uses Spelling You See's core activities of marking various letter patterns, copywork, and writing the passages from dictation.
 Students will read about various people and events from American history.
 This level is for a student who spells many common words confidently, with an emphasis on the mastery of everyday words and experience with English's many irregular letter patterns.
-Remember, the reading passages should be very easy for your student.
-That is intentional, to allow them to focus on spelling.
+Remember, a student's spelling experiences should be easier than their reading experiences because they are learning and practicing different skills.